 – Animal welfare

 Trust cooler-than-cool environmental activist-slash-iconic apparel brand Patagonia to take the lead on such an important topic.
 (Don’t think they’re that cool?
 Just read about how Patagonia is challenging the traditional idea of big business).

 Since 1997, Patagonia have used organic cotton in their clothing, and they’ve now taken it one step further, testing their production methods by growing cotton on more than 150 small-scale regenerative organic farms.

 The company helped establish the Regenerative Organic Certification in 2017, bringing together pasture-based animal welfare, fairness for farmers and workers and strict requirements for soil health and land management.

-In true Patagonia fashion, they’ve made a series of three films about it too – here’s the first one to get you started:
+In true Patagonia fashion, they’ve also made a series of three films about it – here’s the first one to get you started: